HarrisonHG/empire_fight_sim/README.md

 1. X Create a team entity that units can be part of.
     - This will determine respawn rate, location, colour, allies, enemies.
-2. Spawn units on 1+click, 2+click etc.
+2. X Spawn units on 1+click, 2+click etc.
 3. Move units towards enemy teams.
 4. Introduce HP.
 5. Introduce "Action" obj.
 Start with attack, which is just hit unit within range.